sadman-ml/ml-mobile-classification/README.md

 ---

 ###  Why I Made This?
-I am a **CSE student** and I'm deeply interested in **Machine Learning and Data Science**.
+I'm deeply interested in **Machine Learning and Data Science**.
 I wanted to learn how real-world products (like phones) are priced based on their features.
 This project helped me practice data preprocessing, feature importance, and model saving. **Learning by doing!**

 ---